erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 [recommends][sec-method-rules] that each client authentication method specification explicitly answers the following questions:

+> How the client's request must look like?
+How can the server detect that the
+> client is using this particular method for authentication?

+See *Implementing a client* chapter above.
+The server detect this method by checking for the existence of a proper set of headers (in particular, the `Authorization: Signature` header).

 > How can the server verify which HEIs are covered by the requester?

 This is described in the *Identify the covered HEIs* chapter above (in the